ELECTRIFICATION OF TRANSPORT

 Title photo: Nissan Leaf battery compartment

 In 2023, 24% of all carbon dioxide emissions came from transport and 74.5% of that comes from road transport.
 Looking at Figure 1 simply enhances my already acute feelings of guilt.
-I've tried to calculate the number of miles I've driven, flown, trained, ferried in my forty-five adult years and was horrified to discover that I've circled the Earth multiple times.
+I've tried to calculate the number of miles I've driven, flown, trained, ferried in my fifty-one adult years and was horrified to discover that I've circled the Earth multiple times.
 That's not something I'm proud of given the carbon emissions data in Fig. 2

 Figure 1